Caribou herds and populations in Canada: Mountain caribou

 Selkirk Mountain caribou, considered an ecotype of woodland caribou, R. tarandus caribou, comprised 11 local populations in the Selkirk, Monashee and Purcell Ranges of the Columbia Mountain, six of which (South Selkirk, South Purcell, Central Purcell, South Monashee, Kinbasket and Mount Robson) are now extirpated.
 It is Designated Unit (DU) 9 in COSEWIC assignment of ecotypes.
 It is listed here under barren-ground caribou because extensive genetic research confirms its Beringian-Eurasian lineage, but distantly, having diverged > 60,000 years ago.

 The cross boundary South Selkirk mountain caribou, of distant Beringian-Eurasian lineage (see above), had roamed the southern end of the Selkirk Mountains crossing the border between British Columbia, Canada and northern Idaho, eastern Washington, in the United States.
 They were the last naturally occurring caribou herd in the contiguous United States.

 In 2009 the herd of 50 animals was declining, by April 2018, only three remained, According to David Moskovitz, author of Caribou Rainforest: From Heartbreak to Hope in 2019, the "last member of the last herd to regularly cross into the lower 48 states from Canada", a female, was moved in January 2019, a captive rearing pen near Revelstoke.
 By 2019, the South Selkirk herd was extirpated (locally extinct).
 Meanwhile, the Revelstoke maternity pen, beset with adult and calf mortality, was closed the same year and remaining animals moved to another temporary holding facility.

 In British Columbia "Herd plans are currently being developed for each of the 54 herds in B.C."
 These plans include local populations of Selkirk Mountain caribou, Rocky Mountain caribou and Osborn's caribou.

-Three related western montane ecotypes that have been found to be of the Beringian-Eurasian lineage are Stone's caribou of Alaska and just into south-eastern Yukon, Osborn's caribou of northern British Columbia and southern Yukon, (DU7 in COSEWIC parlance); and Rocky Mountain caribou of the east slope of the Rocky Mountains in British Columbia and Alberta, (originally described as R. fortidens Hollister, 1912), DU8.
-Dawson's caribou of Haida Gwaii was also of the BEL lineage.
+Three related western montane ecotypes that have been found to be of the Beringian-Eurasian lineage are Stone's caribou of Alaska and just into south-eastern Yukon; Osborn's caribou of northern British Columbia and southern Yukon (DU7 in COSEWIC parlance); and Rocky Mountain caribou of the east slope of the Rocky Mountains in British Columbia and Alberta (DU8) (originally described as R. fortidens Hollister, 1912).
+Dawson's caribou of Haida Gwaii was also of the Beringian-Eurasian lineage.
 These were all formerly considered ecotypes of woodland caribou, R. tarandus caribou.